ufs-community/ufs-weather-model/doc/UsersGuide/source/CodeOverview.rst

 Level 1 Systems
 ==================
 Preconfigured (Level 1) systems for the UFS WM already have the required external libraries available in a central location via :term:`HPC-Stack` or :term:`spack-stack`.
 The WM is expected to build and run out-of-the-box on these systems, and users can download the WM code without first installing prerequisite software.
+Additionally, regression test data is already available on these systems.
 In general, users must have access to these Level 1 systems in order to use them.

 Currently, Level 1 (or Tier-1) platforms for regression testing are: